Will My Donor Egg Baby Look Like Me? Understanding Genetics and Resemblance

 Some intended parents prefer to use a family member’s eggs—such as a sister, cousin, or niece—to maintain a genetic link to the child.
 This egg donation approach ensures the baby shares some of the intended mother’s genetic lineage, even if she is not the direct genetic parent.

 However, genetics remains complex, and even full biological siblings can appear differently.
 While using a family member’s eggs increases the chance of resemblance, there is still no guarantee that the child will look exactly like the intended mother.
-Additionally, using a known egg donor requires careful consideration of emotional and legal aspects, as it involves an ongoing relationship between the donor and the family.
+Also, using a known egg donor requires careful consideration of emotional and legal aspects, as it involves an ongoing relationship between the donor and the family.

 Many intended parents initially struggle with the idea of using donor eggs, especially when it comes to the lack of a genetic connection.
 It’s natural to experience feelings of grief, uncertainty, or fear, wondering if they will feel the same parent-child bond as they would with a biological child.
 However, studies and personal experiences from parents who have undergone IVF cycles with donor eggs reveal that once the baby arrives, these concerns fade away.
 The love and connection formed during pregnancy, birth, and parenting become far more significant than genetics.

 A number of women who conceive through egg donation report that their initial fears were replaced with overwhelming joy and love for their child.
-The journey to parenthood is deeply personal, and the parent-child relationship is built through nurturing, care, and shared experiences, not just DNA.
+The journey to parenthood is personal, and the parent-child relationship is built through nurturing, care, and shared experiences, not just DNA.
 Choosing an egg donor with high egg quality and undergoing the right fertility treatments can provide the opportunity to carry and raise a child, strengthening the emotional connection from the very beginning.

 Addressing Emotional Concerns